wfp/designsystem/readme.md

 Edit the `website-redirect-location` meta tag of `index.html` to point [wfp.org/UIGuide](https://wfp.org/UIGuide) to the latest documentation folder.
 This can be done with [MountainDuck](https://mountainduck.io/).

-Edit the first line of `assets/depreciation-warning.html` to point to the latest version of the UI-Kit.
+Edit the first line of `assets/depreciation-warning.html` to point to the latest version of the UI Kit.

 Clear the Server cache with [Cloudfront Purge Tool](https://chrome.google.com/webstore/detail/cloudfront-purge-tool).